 In order to reduce the impact of extreme heat or cold temperatures on the battery, we recommend using the pre-conditioning feature on the e-tron 55 quattro while plugged into the standard equipped charger, which will direct the energy from the grid instead of the battery to allow the interior cabin and vehicle battery to be less impacted.¹

 The charging time for the e-tron 55 quattro will depend on the type of charger used and how many kWh is currently left in the battery.
-Assuming 0 percent, with a Level 1 (120 V) charger, the e-tron 55 quattro can be charged in less than 75 hours.² With a Level 2 (240 V) charger, the e-tron 55 quattro can be recharged in as little as 9.4 hours.² The fastest charging time possible is through a Level 3 DC fast charger, which can recharge the e-tron 55 quattro in as little as 30 minutes to 80%.²
+Assuming 0 percent, with a Level 1 (120 V) charger, the e-tron 55 quattro can be charged in approximately 95 hours.² With a Level 2 (240 V) charger, the e-tron 55 quattro can be recharged in approximately 10 hours.² The fastest charging time possible is through a Level 3 DC fast charger capable of 150kW, which can recharge the e-tron 55 quattro in as little as 30 minutes to 80%.²

-Unfortunately, virtual mirrors will not be available on the e-tron 55 quattro in Canada due to Canadian Motor vehicle regulations for 2019 model year.
+Unfortunately, virtual mirrors will not be available on the e-tron 55 quattro in Canada due to Canadian Motor vehicle regulations.

-Level 1: Uses 120 Volts/15 Amps.
-Comes standard with PHEV/BEV vehicles and is the slowest form of charging approximately 75 hours² to recharge the battery.
+Level 1: Uses 120 Volts.
+Comes standard with PHEV/BEV vehicles and is the slowest form of charging approximately 95 hours² to recharge the battery.

 Level 3: Also known as DC Fast Charging uses 480 Volts/100 Amps+.
 Charging time to 80% is roughly 30 minutes when using a 150 kW level-3 charger.²